The supply of residential accommodation in a dwelling is exempt from GST.

 Accounting for the payments

-Include the full cost of a layby sale in the taxable period the purchaser takes ownership of the goods.
+Include the full cost of a layby sale in the return period the purchaser takes ownership of the goods.
 This is the time of the final payment.

 Even if you use the payments basis, do not account for the lay-by payments as you receive each one, but wait until you receive the final payment.

-For example, Marilyn buys a CD player on layby from Music Ltd in January.
+For example, Marilyn buys an electronic keyboard on layby from Music Ltd in January.
 The full price is $560.
-Marilyn pays $160 as a deposit, and instalments of $200 in February and March.
-The CD player is delivered in April.
-Marilyn accounts for GST in the taxable period covering March, when the final payment was made and ownership changed.
+Marilyn pays $160 deposit, and instalments of $200 in February and March.
+The keyboard is delivered in April.
+Marilyn accounts for GST in her return covering March, when the final payment was made and ownership changed.

 When a lay-by sale is cancelled

-If a layby sale is cancelled and the retailer keeps some of the payments already made (or receives payments later) this amount is accounted for in the taxable period the sale was cancelled in.
+If a layby sale is cancelled and the retailer keeps some of the payments already made, or receives payments later, this amount is accounted for in the return for the period the sale was cancelled in.
 GST is calculated on the full amount kept, or received later, and must be included in the return.

-For example, Marilyn (see previous example) cancels the agreement in February, and receives a refund of $300.
-She has forfeited $60, which Music Ltd accounts for in the taxable period covering February.
+For example, Marilyn (see above example) cancels the agreement in February and is refunded $300.
+She loses $60.
+Music Ltd accounts for it in the GST return covering February.

 Claiming deductions

-If you purchase goods on layby, you may claim a deduction when you have fully paid for them, and you hold sufficient records to support the deduction.
+If you buy goods on layby, you may claim a deduction when you have paid for them in full.
+You need sufficient records to support the deduction.

-If you cancel a layby sale, you may claim 3/23 of any cancellation charge made by the supplier, in the period you cancel it, as long as you hold sufficient records to support the cancellation charge.
+If you cancel a layby sale, you may claim 3/23 of any cancellation charge the supplier makes, in the return period you cancel it, as long as you hold sufficient records to support the cancellation charge.

 Local authorities are the only registered persons who charge rates.

-A local authority that uses the invoice or hybrid basis, accounts for rates charged in full.
+A local authority using the invoice or hybrid basis accounts for rates charged in full.

 The time of supply for rates is the earliest of the: